Tekcraft/vpn-socks5-emule/README.md

 `echo "my_login_password_2VPNprovider" | base64  --> bXlfbG9naW5fcGFzc3dvcmRfMlZQTnByb3ZpZGVyCg==`

-The **service.yaml** configure the LoadBalancer (in my case [MetalLB](https://metallb.universe.tf/) to accept connections to the listening ports of the cotainers.
-In order to share more ports on the same ip address a metallb.universe.tf/allow-shared-ip parameter has beed used.
+The **service.yaml** configures the LoadBalancer (in my case [MetalLB](https://metallb.universe.tf/) to accept connections to the listening ports of the containers.
+In order to share more ports on the same ip address a metallb.universe.tf/allow-shared-ip parameter has been used.
 Change it according to your infrastructure

 The **pvc.yaml** creates the PV for the emule temporary downloads using the rook storage class.
 Change it according to your storageclass k8s installation.
 The 50Gi size is purely indicative